zmess24/GraphQL-Fetching-Data-Queries/README.md

 This tutorial was taken from Stephen Grider's [GraphQL with React: The Complete Developers Guide](https://www.udemy.com/graphql-with-react-course/).

-This application's sole purpose is serving raw data via basic GraphQl queries.
-The server being used, GraphQL Express, is referred to as the reference implementation of GraphQL, is the official implementation that FaceBook maintains.
+This application's sole purpose is serving raw data via basic GraphQL queries.
+The server being used, GraphQL Express, is referred to as the reference implementation of GraphQL and is the official implementation that FaceBook maintains.

 ## Setup